 Getting to Hobart, Tasmania

 First you have to get to Tasmania.
 Tasmania, or, "Tassie", as many Australians like to call it it an island, so you have to fly or sail here.
 The most comfortable way to get here is by boat, and the TT-Line vessel "Spirit of Tasmania" sails from Station Pier in Melbourne's Docklands district to Devonport, which is in the middle of our Northern Coastline.
 See this page for more information.
-Once you get onto the island, you'll drive for about three hours to get to Salamanca.
-Transport and Accommodation information and bookings, HERE.
+Once you get onto the island, you'll drive for about three hours to get to Hobart and Salamanca Market.

 Public Transport in Tasmania